 By Tim Lambert

-St George ‘Cry God for Harry, England, and Saint George!’
+St George is, of course, the patron saint of England.
+‘Cry God for Harry, England, and Saint George!’
 Those immortal words are from Shakespeare’s Henry V but who was St George and how did he become the patron saint of England?
 St George was a Roman soldier who lived in the 3rd century AD.
 At the end of the century, Emperor Diocletian persecuted Christians and St George was martyred in 303 AD.

 Meanwhile, he was growing in popularity in England.
 By the 14th century, St George was seen as England’s saint.